zethon/zethon.github.io/_posts/2020-11-21-using-conan-recipes.md

 Then I "installed" the package: `conan install .`

-Next I was ready to pacakge everything together: `conan package .`
+Next I was ready to package everything together: `conan package .`

 Now I was ready to install the package locally: `conan export-pkg .
 Simple-Web-Server/v3.1.1@owl/stable`

-Finally I was ready to upload the package to my repo: `conan upload Simple-Web-Server/v3.1.1@owl/stable -r owl --all`
+Finally, I was ready to upload the package to my repo: `conan upload Simple-Web-Server/v3.1.1@owl/stable -r owl --all`